 There is a big difference between "theatrical improvisation" and "improv comedy."
-Improv comedy is based on stand-up comedy.
-It normally includes quick one-line jokes and fast-paced timing; it's a place where the sharpest and zaniest of improvisors usually steal the show.
+Improv comedy normally includes quick one-line jokes and fast-paced timing; it's a place where the sharpest and zaniest of improvisors usually steal the show.
 Theatrical improvisation, however, is based in stage acting.
 It's usually funny, but it can also be serious or touching; the comedy usually comes from situations rather than from one-line jokes; and it can be both short-form (quick scenes or games) or long-form (like a play, only without a script).
 The television show Whose Line Is It Anyway? is straight-up improv comedy.
 Christopher Guest films like Spinal Tap have elements of both improv comedy and theatrical improvisation.
-The Un-Scripted Theater Company is one of the few theaters specializing solely in theatrical improvisation.
-While some of our shows are hilarious, and many of them have comedic elements, almost none of our shows are "improv comedy."
+Un-Scripted Theater Company is one of the few theaters specializing in theatrical improvisation.
+While some of our shows are hilarious, and many of them have comedic elements, most of our shows aren't "improv comedy."
 Still confused about the difference?
-Come to one of our shows and see for yourself!
+Come to a show and see for yourself!

 The Salon (across the hall from the theater) welcomes you to the theater before the show starts.
 You'll find our box office and concessions areas here.
 The Salon opens an hour before showtime.
 Join us in The Salon before (and after) the show!